 Air Quality - Monitoring

-The review and assessment of air quality within South Bucks highlighted that the main source of air pollution in South Bucks is road traffic, emanating chiefly from the motorways that are routed through the district.
-Nitrogen dioxide and particulates (in the form of PM10) are the two main pollutants that arise from this source.
-Whilst the review indicated that there were no exceedences of the air quality objectives, both nitrogen dioxide and particulates were close to their respective objective trigger levels.
+The review and assessments of air quality within South Bucks confirm that the main source of air pollution in South Bucks is road traffic, emanating chiefly from the motorways that are routed through the district.

 Air quality in South Bucks is generally good, and NO2 levels have remained constant over the monitoring period.
 Diffusion tube monitoring data has indicated that there was one exceedance of the annual mean objective value for nitrogen dioxide in 2015 which was within the Air Quality Management Area (AQMA), which was declared in 2004.

 There have been no new major sources of emissions, since the Annual Review and Assessment Report in early 2015.

 Owing to the largely rural nature of the district, the primary sources of pollution are transport related sources including the motorways (M25, M40, M4) which pass through the district.
 An AQMA was declared around the motorway corridors in 2004.